by Rob Callahan

 Last year’s labor news offered us two prominent examples of union-busting efforts from employers endeavoring to sow doubts and sap their employees’ will to organize.
 In the summer of 2017, the management of Nissan ran an aggressive campaign to discourage workers at its Canton, Mississippi plant from electing to organize with the United Auto Workers.
 And last fall, the management of the Los Angeles Times campaigned hard to dissuade its employees from organizing with the NewsGuild-Communications Workers of America.

 Both efforts hammered on the themes common to all such anti-union campaigns: raising anxieties about strikes and dues, accusing the unions of making false promises, suggesting that collective bargaining could result in reduced compensation and benefits for employees, and characterizing the unions as outside entities that would inhibit employees’ ability to speak for themselves.
-Both were textbook campaigns, drawing upon a store of prepared talking points, techniques and printed materials that union-busting consultants have at the ready to deploy wherever and whenever employees show the desire to build a union.
+If anyone knows a thing or two about employee engagement, they will know that this isn’t the best route to go down when it comes to providing a professional and successful workplace.
+It’s also important to note that both were textbook campaigns, drawing upon a store of prepared talking points, techniques, and printed materials that union-busting consultants have at the ready to deploy wherever and whenever employees show the desire to build a union.

 Although similar in many respects, these two union-busting campaigns had very different outcomes.
 Nissan’s efforts succeeded in breaking the Mississippi autoworkers’ resolve; in August 2017, after weeks of relentless anti-union messaging, employees voted against organizing by a margin of almost two-to-one.
 “You ever heard of telepathic power?
 It was like that,” one Nissan employee told the publication Labor Notes, describing the intensity and effectiveness of Nissan’s campaign.
 “They were in our heads 24-7.”